Preparing and submitting an NIH biomedical research grant application is a major undertaking that requires good preparation and organization:

 NIH Scientific Data Sharing website.

-NIGMS supports both unsolicited, investigator-initiated research, as well as projects / programs that have been defined as Institute high-priority areas and are solicited through NIGMS specific FOAs and NOSIs.
-A list of all FOAs and NOSIs currently supported by NIGMS can be found at:
+NIGMS supports both unsolicited, investigator-initiated research, as well as projects / programs that have been defined as Institute high-priority areas and are solicited through NIGMS specific NOFOs and NOSIs.
+A list of all NOFOs and NOSIs currently supported by NIGMS can be found at:

 Before you apply, we strongly suggest that you get advice from a program officer relevant to your area of science using one of the following methods: